jonlpersson/ed-latimore/site/_drafts/how-to-cheer-yourself-up-5-methods-that-work.md

 “Every one of the observational studies showed a beneficial relationship between being physically active and being happy,” said Weiyun Chen, an associate professor of kinesiology at the University of Michigan who wrote the review.

-While type and duration of exercises didn't matter, there was a positive relationship between frequency and happiness.
+While the type and duration of exercises didn't matter, there was a positive relationship between frequency and happiness.
 The more you exercised, the better you felt.
 Also, the more intense this activity, the better it was at eliminating negative thoughts and changing your bad mood into a good one.

 Part of this is likely due to the release of endorphins, the body's natural painkillers that are released in response to physical stress.
 As endorphins also provide&nbsp;[a natural mood boost](https://www.healthline.com/health/endorphins#:~:text=Endorphins%20are%20the%20body's%20natural,such%20as%20twisting%20your%20ankle.){: target="_blank"}&nbsp;as well, this is no surprise.
 However, intense physical activity makes it difficult to think about whatever is causing your negative emotions.

 I don't like activities like jogging or swimming.
 While you can obviously make them intense, there is a lot of time to think about whatever has you down.
-Instead, activities that demand your concentration and attention are best.
+Instead, activities that demand your total concentration and attention are best.
 Things like:

 * Sprinting
 * Weight lifting (Heavy lifting)